25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 Johnsons Locust Hall Farm Strawberry Picking

-Read 15 Best Beach Towns in New Jersey Shore
+Read Best Beach Towns on the New Jersey Shore

 21. Duffield’s Farm Market – Sewell, New Jersey

-Duffield’s farm was established in 1930 to grow vegetables and fruits.
-These farms’ produce was sold in Philadelphia markets.
+Duffield’s farm was established in 1930, and their produce was sold in Philadelphia markets.
 With time, the farm owners purchased more land and added additional crops.

-In its 60 years of operation, Duffield’s Farm Market has grown into a vast market.
-There is a Deli, bakery, and greenhouse on the farm.
+In its 60 years of operation, Duffield’s Farm Market has grown into a Deli, bakery, and greenhouse on the farm.
 Out of 350 acres, they have preserved 175 acres as farmland.

-The farm cultivates over 50 vegetables and fruits like peaches, sweet corn, tomatoes, peas, nectarines, pumpkins, etc. PYO crops like strawberries, pumpkins, and apples are available.
+The farm cultivates over 50 vegetables and fruits, including peaches, sweet corn, tomatoes, peas, nectarines, and pumpkins.
+PYO crops like strawberries, pumpkins, and apples are also available.

-Outdoor activities such as hayrides, birthday parties, educational tours, field trips, and other special events are organized.
-Visitors also get to pet the farm animals.
-Duffield’s Farm Market is 2.4 mi (10 minutes approx) from The Dent Guy.
+Outdoor activities such as hayrides, birthday parties, educational tours, field trips, animal petting, and other special events are organized.

 22. Snyder’s Farm – Somerset, New Jersey